ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 summaryPoints:
   - The Shanghai upgrade brings staking withdrawals to Ethereum
   - Validator operators must provide a withdrawal address to enable
-  - Rewards payments are automatically sent to the address provided every few days
+  - Rewards are automatically distributed every few days
-  - Fully exited validators will automatically receive their remaining balance
+  - Validators who fully exit staking will receive their remaining balance
 ---

 <UpgradeStatus dateKey="page-upgrades-withdrawals">
   Staking withdrawals will be enabled through the Shanghai/Capella upgrade.
-This upgrade is expected to take place in the first half of 2023. <a href="#when">More below</a>
+This Ethereum network upgrade is expected to take place in the first half of 2023. <a href="#when">More below</a>
 </UpgradeStatus>

-The Shanghai/Capella upgrade enables **staking withdrawals** on Ethereum, allowing people to unlock rewards and optionally fully withdrawal funds from staking.
-Rewards payments will automatically and regularly be sent to a provided withdrawal address linked to each validator.
+The Shanghai/Capella upgrade enables **staking withdrawals** on Ethereum, allowing people to unlock ETH staking rewards.
+Reward payments will automatically and regularly be sent to a provided withdrawal address linked to each validator.
 Users can also exit staking entirely, unlocking their full validator balance.

 **Note to validator operators**: If you did not provide a withdrawal address on initial deposit, you will need to upgrade withdrawal credentials before any withdrawals will be enabled for your validator account.
 The [Staking Launchpad](https://launchpad.ethereum.org/withdrawals) has more details on when and how to do this.